Terry Kunze

-Terry Duane Kunze (born March 11, 1943) is a retired American professional basketball player.
+Terry Duane Kunze (born March 11, 1943) is an American basketball player and coach.
 Kunze played in the 1967 season with the American Basketball Association's Minnesota Muskies after playing collegiately for the Minnesota Golden Gophers.
 Kunze attended Duluth Central High School in Duluth, Minnesota.

 Kunze was drafted by the St. Louis Hawks, but instead chose to pursue a career in Belgium.

+Coaching career

 In June 1978, Kunze was named the associate head coach of the East Carolina Pirates men's basketball team.

+From 1979 to 1981, he was the head coach of the Minnesota Fillies of the Women's Professional Basketball League, the first women's pro basketball league in the United States.

 In 1991, Kunze began coaching at Anoka-Ramsey Community College.